aivct/aivct.github.io/README.md

 - [x] Figure out how to get out of existential rut... (it will pass)
     - [ ] Figure out how to face reality.
     - [ ] Deal with procrastination
-        - [ ] Why is the idea of doing something almost always better than actually doing it?
+        - [x] Why is the idea of doing something almost always better than actually doing it?
+(That's just human nature)
     - [ ] What am I doing with my life?
         - [x] Something is not *the* thing.
 (None of us [fit in boxes](https://freethoughtblogs.com/nataliereed/2012/04/17/the-null-hypothecis/).
 There is *always* contrary evidence.
 Make a decision.)
         - [ ] Where is my port of call?